 Saalumarada Thimmakka’s Story is Of Grit And Determination

 She reportedly wanted to commit suicide in her 40s as she could not conceive, but she found solace in planting trees with the support of her husband.
 The couple arduously worked in the fields during the day, planted trees, and cared for them.
 From 10 plants in the first year, they kept planting more saplings in the later years.
 Sometimes also bringing water from over 4 kilometers for their plants.

-It is indeed an overwhelming moment for me to share about the legend Thimmakka’s who has marked her presence in society through her noble deeds.
-Her contribution to society is remarkable.
+It is indeed an overwhelming moment for me to share the legend of Thimmakka, who has marked her presence in society through her noble deeds.
+Her contribution to humanity is remarkable.

-Remember just like human beings, plants/trees also have a life, and they need to be cared for and nurtured-but that’s lacking these days.
-If our ancestors could live without the use of plastics why can’t we?
+Remember, just like humans, plants/trees also have a life, and they need to be cared for and nurtured-but that’s lacking these days.
+If our ancestors could live without plastics, why can’t we?
 These days plastic use is increasing, and people litter them everywhere.

 Use plastic to the limit, and dispose of them wisely.
-Also plant 4-5 trees a year in your area, so that everyone gets a chance to breathe clean air, and also have a green atmosphere.
-We need to follow in the footsteps of Saalumarada Thimmakka who without any education has brought a change in making society clean and green.
+Also, plant 4-5 trees a year in your area so that everyone can breathe clean air and have a green atmosphere.
+We need to follow in the footsteps of Saalumarada Thimmakka, who, without any education, has brought a change in making society clean and green.

-We these days can’t live without mobiles, we would rather spend money on recharging to watch the net, but we would not buy a few plants and plant them in our area.
-It’s time now that we all make a change at a young age, for a clean and green environment.
+These days can’t live without mobiles, we would rather spend money on recharging to watch the net, but we would not buy and plant a few plants in our area.
+It’s time now that we all make a change at a young age for a clean and green environment.

 Take a pledge that you will at least plant 4-5 saplings every year and supports Thimmakka ‘Go Green’ movement,” and see that your environment is clean and green.